pawarpratiksha431998/Social-Media-Analytics/README.md

 # Social-Media-Analytics
-Demonstrating data-driven decision-making and KPI analysis through social media performance insights.
+This project focuses on evaluating digital ad performance across Google and Facebook platforms to identify optimization opportunities and measure marketing effectiveness.
+Using Excel, SQL, Power BI, and Tableau, campaign data was analyzed to derive actionable insights into engagement, conversion, and ROI performance.

 # Tools
 Excel | SQL | Power BI | Tableau

 # Highlights
-- Created dashboards for engagement rate, audience growth, and post performance.
+-Built dashboards for engagement, audience growth, and campaign performance.
-- Wrote SQL queries for top posts, impressions, and content ROI.
+-Wrote SQL queries for KPIs like CTR, conversions, and ROAS.
-- Helped identify best posting times and high-performing content categories.
+-Analyzed audience and ad performance to optimize marketing outcomes.
+-Delivered data-driven insights to improve campaign strategy and ROI.